SEIR-1016-EC/Deliverables/README.md

 All submitted deliverables must "work" and meet the minimum requirements outlined by your instructional team - they are graded as complete/incomplete.

+### Note: These resources and dates are subject to change

 ## Unit 1 Deliverables
 | Assigned | Name | Repo Link | Due Date |
 |--|--|--|--|